Lucas Romero (Paraguayan footballer)

-Lucas Ramón Romero Gómez (born 29 August 2002) is a Paraguayan professional footballer who plays as a defensive midfielder for the Paraguayan División Intermedia club Recoleta and the Paraguay national team.
+Lucas Ramón Romero Gómez (born 29 August 2002) is a Paraguayan professional footballer who plays as a defensive midfielder for Liga MX club Juárez and the Paraguay national team.

 Club career

-Romero is a product of the Paraguayan club Tacuary, and began his senior career with them in the Paraguayan División Intermedia in 2023.
+Romero was with Coronel Panchito López and Libertad before joining Tacuary.
+He began his senior career with Tacuary in 2023.
 On 26 May 2025, he transferred to Recoleta.

+In 2025, Romero was loaned out to Recoleta for a year.
+In October of the same year, Romero was permanently transferred to Recoleta.

+In January 2026, he moved abroad and joined Chilean club Universidad de Chile on a one-year loan with a purchase option.
+He ended his loan with them in June of the same year and moved to Liga MX club Juárez on a three-year contract.

 International career

 Romero was called up to the senior Paraguay national team for a set of friendlies in November 2025.